-Why You Need Sign Up Boxes & How To Easily Make Them Appear.
+Why You Need an Email Sign Up Form & How To Easily Make Yours Appear in 10 Minutes.

 Wait, before you throw those canvases and your computer off that windy cliff, can I tell you a secret?

 Shockingly few (of even the most successful) artists I’ve interviewed sell much art through their own websites.

 Where do they sell it?